 The pre-colonial system of education was geared towards producing men of learning for courtly and administrative positions.
 As such, learning outcomes focused on classical texts and metaphysics.
 There was some rudimentary understanding of mathematics and the natural world – but nothing close to the requirements of educational systems under modern conditions.

 The kind of thought processes that a modern educational curriculum requires would have often appeared offensive in that era.
 Over time, there was more emphasis on manqulat (transmitted knowledge) than on maqulat (rational sciences).

 It was quite a far cry from the ‘uniform’ curriculum that Pakistan’s Prime Minister wants today.
 Education was highly localised for the vast majority of the population.
 It depended on your region, communal-religious background, social position and gender.
 Depending on their station in life, a Muslim student in pre-colonial India might go to a local village maktab attached to the mosque, or a Sufi khanqah administered by a mystical order or a madrassah affiliated with a particular religious scholar.
 The educational curriculum was largely a matter for the institution itself to decide.

 This system depended on patronage from courts, nobles, Sufi orders or local communities.
 Education was not considered a fundamental human right as it is today – the very concept of universal human rights being alien to pre-modern societies.
-In fact, education was considered unsuitable for the vast majority of the populace, who were expected to be toilers or else followers of the family profession.
+In fact, education was seen as being unsuitable for the vast majority of the populace, who were expected to be toilers or else followers of the family profession.

 Even among the small segment of the population with actual access to education, it was primarily for men.
 Educated women were expected to be taught primarily religious sciences rather than worldly affairs – and this learning was imparted to them primarily at home in a private setting.